Mani-Chandra65/E-Commerce/README.md

 ### 🌟 **Experience the Future of Online Shopping**

-*TechStore delivers a seamless shopping experience with cutting-edge technology, beautiful design, and lightning-fast performance.*
+*MCStores delivers a seamless shopping experience with cutting-edge technology, beautiful design, and lightning-fast performance.*

 </div>